-- 1. a working serial code;

-- 2. a working MPI code;

-- 3. a working OpenMP code;

-- 4. Makefiles and template batch submission scripts for ARCHER2.
+- 1. a working serial code; - 2. a working MPI code; - 3. a skeleton OpenMP code (basically the same as serial); - 4.
+Makefiles and template batch submission scripts for Bridges.

 The exercises below range from fairly basic to very advanced.
 Please start at whatever level you want to!